So You Think You Can Dance (American TV series) season 16: Choreography Rounds

 The Academy's first three rounds were shown in episode six.
-Day One started with the Hip-hop Round, after which ten of the eighty-three dancers who started are cut, including Trent, one of the identical twins.
-Day Two, the Ballroom Round cuts another fifteen people including: Colton, the other identical twin; and Sarah “Smac” McCreanor, a jazz dancer who wowed the judges as a comedic performer, but whose dancing was not at a high enough standard for the season.
+Day One started with the Hip-hop Round, after which ten of the eighty-three contestants who started are cut, including Trent, one of the identical twins.
+Day Two, the Ballroom Round cuts another fifteen contestants including: Colton, the other identical twin; and Sarah “Smac” McCreanor, a jazz contestant who wowed the judges as a comedic performing contestant, but whose dancing was not at a high enough standard for the season.

-Episode seven picks up in the middle of the Contemporary Round, where fifty-four dancers faced more cuts: including Jay Jackson, a contemporary dancer, and drag queen, who competed in drag last year but opted not to this time; and Jarrod Tyler Paulson, who is in a romantic relationship with fellow contestant Madison Jordan, who advanced to the Top Twenty.
-Day Three sees the forty-three remaining dancers take on The Group Round: the judges do their cuts by seeing the contestants grouped by their dance genres; eleven are cut, leaving thirty-three.
+Episode seven picks up in the middle of the Contemporary Round, where fifty-four contestants faced more cuts: including Jay Jackson, a contemporary contestant, and drag queen, who competed in drag last year but opted not to this time; and Jarrod Tyler Paulson, who is in a romantic relationship with fellow contestant Madison Jordan, who advanced to the Top Twenty.
+Day Three sees the forty-three remaining contestants take on The Group Round: the judges do their cuts by seeing the contestants grouped by their dance genres; eleven contestants are cut, leaving thirty-three contestants.

 The Final Cuts

-The Academy Week finishes with the last two Academy Rounds: The Solo Round features each of the remaining thirty-three contestants dancing a solo in their own genre, thirteen are cut, and the Top Twenty are revealed; while The Final Cut pares the dancers down to ten contestants.
+The Academy Week finishes with the last two Academy Rounds: The Solo Round features each of the remaining thirty-three contestants dancing a solo in their own genre, thirteen are cut, and the Top Twenty are revealed; while The Final Cut pares the contestants down to ten contestants.

 In episode eight and nine, we will see The Final Cut coverage.
 Each contestant will be paired with a SYTYCD All-Star, and choreographer, to rehearse a duet outside the contestant's genre.
-In episode eight the Top Ten girls compete, the Top Ten boys compete the following week in episode nine.
+In episode eight the Top Ten girls compete, the Top Ten boys (each gender) compete the following week in episode nine.
 The five contestants going through will be announced each night.